ChrisWiegman/ChrisWiegman/update/template.md

 ### Hi!
 I'm Chris Wiegman

-I am the Vice President of Engineering leading the teams at SuperFile.
-I have been building software teams and products for more most of my life and my bigger projects include one of the largest WordPress security plugins as well as various WordPress plugins and themes, Google Chrome extensions and developer tools for humans and teams of all sizes.
+I have been building software teams and products for most of my life and my bigger projects include one of the largest WordPress security plugins as well as various WordPress plugins and themes, Google Chrome extensions and developer tools for humans and teams of all sizes.
 I'm a teacher at heart and have spoken at numerous conferences around the world on topics such as development, privacy and business and has taught both computer science and aviation for universities throughout the US.
 Today my interests span a wide range of topics in technology but generally focus on building human and sustainable solutions to real problems.

-*My latest blog post*: **[{{ .LatestLink.Display }}]({{ .LatestLink.Link }})**
+_My latest blog post_: **[{{ .LatestLink.Display }}]({{ .LatestLink.Link }})**

 #### More recent posts from my blog: